 Vicore Pharma has completed a two-part Phase I study in healthy male volunteers and has thereby passed an important milestone in the company’s development.
 The results show that all the objectives in the two Phase I studies have been met; C21 is well tolerated, safe in high doses and exhibits consistent blood levels.
 In addition, a Phase I extension study performed on obese men further revealed beneficial metabolic effects with C21.

 The company can now continue the development of the C21 to a future drug for the treatment of idiopathic pulmonary fibrosis.

-In addition, based on the exceptionally positive results for C21 in preclinical efficacy models, the company is planning on exploring the compound for serious diseases where fibrosis, inflammation and/or neuronal damage are significant aspects of the pathology.
-Diseases with orphan drug status are of particular interest to the company.
+In addition, based on the exceptionally positive results for C21 in preclinical efficacy models, the company is planning on exploring the compound for a second indication where fibrosis is a significant aspect of the pathology.
+A disease with orphan drug status is of particular interest to the company.

 Orphan drug designation

 C21 has been granted orphan drug designation for idiopatic pulmonary fibrosis (IPF) by the European Medicines Agency (EMA) and Food and Drug Administration (FDA).
 Orphan drug designation can be obtained for medicinal products intended for a safe and effective treatment, diagnosis or prevention of rare diseases.
 C21 will, among other regulatory benefits, have market exclusivity from the time the product is authorized and 10 years thereafter (EU) corresponding 7 years (US).
 Other benefits of orphan drug designation include reduced R & D expenses and assistance from the Authorities in the form of scientific advice relating to the design of future clinical trials, as well as fee waivers.

 Renin angiotensin system